quasimetric-learning/quasimetric-rl/README.md

 ## FAQ

 **Q:** How to run QRL where the goal is not a single state? <br>
 **A:** If more than one state are considered as "reaching a goal", then we can think of the goal as _a set of states_.
-In this case, we can use the trick discussed in paper Appendix A: (1) Encode this goal as a tensor of the same format as states (but distinct from them, e.g., via added indicator dimension).
-(2) Add transitions (<ins>state that reaches goal</ins> -> <ins>goal</ins>) whenever you reach the goal.
+In this case, we can use the trick discussed in paper Appendix A: (1) Encode this goal as a tensor of the same format as states (but distinct from them, e.g., via an added indicator dimension).
+(2) Add transitions (<ins>state that reaches goal</ins> -> <ins>goal</ins>) whenever the agent reaches the goal.
 QRL can extend to such general goals in this way.
-This can be implemented by either alternating the dataset storage and sampling code [more flexible but involved], or changing the environment to append a transition when reaching the goal [simpler]. **Coming soon:** example code on the later approach.
+This can be implemented by either modifying the dataset storage and sampling code [more flexible but involved], or changing the environment to append a transition when reaching the goal [simpler]. **Coming soon:** example code on the later approach.

 **Q:** How to deal with variable-cost transitions? <br>
 **A:** Current code assumes that each transition incurs a fixed cost: